General Insurance Information

 Immediately after an incident:

 The insurance cover is for a twelve (12) month period commencing 1 November each year.
-Premiums are payable annually in advance, or quarterly by direct debit to your bank account.
-To initiate quarterly payments contact Insurance Services by phone or email.
+Premiums are payable annually in advance, or monthly by direct debit to your bank account.
+To initiate monthly payments contact Insurance Services by phone or email.

 Automatic annual increases will generally be applied to the sums insured based on the commercial guide to current building costs.